Hi, Jane!

 Click on Settings above to access available account settings.

-To change the password, one should fill out the captcha text, click the Submit button, and follow the instructions that are sent to one's bcmail address.
+To change the password, you should fill out the captcha text and click the Submit button.

 You can change your password whenever you want.